bcgov/aporeto-demo-project/README.md

 **ProTip 🤓**

 Pods are also called Processing Units (PU) in Aporeto parlance; notice how the PU inheres the `app: hipster-store` label from its deployment config.
 You can use this in NSP to reference all components.
-This would work well for your Pods-to-k8s-API policy.

 # The Laboratory